-(e) Conduct of the Premier
+(3) Conduct of the Premier

-- 6.30 Although the Premier appeared to view his position in this matter as detached and peripheral, in the view of the committee there are significant concerns arising out of the facts ascertained at the hearing in this matter: - The initial and primary concern of the Premier when learning of these events appeared not to be the unethical and unacceptable nature of the conduct, but rather whether these individuals could be accused of illegal activity; - The Premier was aware on July 6, 2001, when he was advised by both Mr. Bayly and Ms. Sorensen that the secret taping of a telephone conversation with a statutory officer of the House had occurred.
-Despite this knowledge and the public statements considerably after the fact that such conduct is not acceptable and reflects poorly on this government, no action was taken at the time to address the matter. - If such action was indeed so unacceptable in the opinion of the Premier, the committee must seriously question why immediate steps were not undertaken.
-In the view of the committee, the flurry of activity which occurred July 22, 2001, is more than coincidental. - On July 23, 2001, in the House the Premier spoke strongly against this committee continuing its work when he was in possession of knowledge available to no other Member other than Minister Groenewegen.
-Only Stephen Kakfwi and Jane Groenewegen knew of the involvement of the chief of staff in the March 26, 2001, secret taping.
-The implication of his chief of staff in these events should have required at least disclosure of that fact during the course of debate.
-Instead, in the view of the Premier, and I am quoting:
+- 6.30 Although the Premier appeared to view his position in this matter as detached and peripheral, in the view of the Committee there are significant concerns arising out of the facts ascertained at the Hearing in this matter: - > The initial and primary concern of the Premier when learning of these events appeared not to be the unethical and unacceptable nature of the conduct, but rather whether these individuals could be accused of illegal activity; - The Premier was aware on July 6, 2001 when he was advised by both Mr. Bayly and Ms. Sorensen that the secret taping of a telephone conversation with a Statutory Officer of the House had occurred.
+Despite this knowledge and the public statements considerably after the fact that such conduct is not acceptable and reflects poorly on this Government, no action was taken at the time to address the matter. - ➤ If such action was indeed so unacceptable in the opinion of the Premier, the Committee must seriously question why immediate steps were not undertaken.
+In the view of the Committee, the flurry of activity which occurred July 22, 2001 is more than coincidental. - ➤ On July 23, 2001 in the House, the Premier spoke strongly against this Committee continuing its work when he was in possession of knowledge available to no other Member other than Minister Groenewegen.
+Only Stephen Kakfwi and Jane Groenewegen knew of the involvement of the Chief of Staff in the March 26, 2001 secret taping.
+The implication of his Chief of Staff in these events should have required at least disclosure of that fact during the course of debate.
+Instead, in the view of the Premier

-There are things that were uncovered in the course of the work.
+"There are things that were uncovered in the course of the work.
 I do not know what they are.
 The public does not know what they are.
 There are some innuendoes and suggestions made, [but] they do not appear to be substantial.
-If there are issues considering conduct, that is for the Board of Management or perhaps myself as Premier, to deal with.
-[Hansard, July 23, 2001, page 299].
+If there are issues considering conduct., that is for the Board of Management or perhaps myself as Premier, to deal with."
+[Hansard, July 23, 2001 page 299].

-6.31 At the very least, the Premier did in fact know that the chief of staff was involved in a secretive taping of a telephone conversation.
+6.31 At the very least, the Premier did in fact know that the Chief of Staff was involved in a secretive taping of a telephone conversation.
 He knew or ought to have known that this was substantial and serious.
 When the Premier suggested that instead the Board of Management should deal with matters, he must be taken to have known that this entity could not hear witnesses or examine evidence.
-In fact the board's ability to deal with senior Cabinet staff is virtually non-existent.
+In fact the Board's ability to deal with senior cabinet staff is virtually non-existent.
 The Premier's lack of action and unwillingness to disclose his staff's involvement with such activity is at direct odds with open and transparent government.

-Part VII
+PART VII